k1LoW/gh-triage/README.md

 - **Done**: Mark Issues and Pull Requests that match specified conditions as done
 - **Read**: Mark Issues and Pull Requests that match specified conditions as read
+- **Unsubscribe**: Unsubscribe from notifications for Issues and Pull Requests that match specified conditions
 - **Open**: Open Issues and Pull Requests that match specified conditions in a browser
 - **List**: Display Issues and Pull Requests that match specified conditions in a list